 If you have a spare bedroom or clean, temperature-controlled finished basement, you can give shelter to an animal in need of temporary housing!

 How long is the commitment?

 Some of our pets need just a few days in foster; some need a bit longer.
 Each dog and cat is different!
-We’re sure we can find the perfect foster pet for you and your schedule.
+We will find the perfect foster pet for you and your schedule.

 What kinds of pets are fostered?

-Kittens and puppies under 8 weeks old must go to foster, at least until their vaccines are up-to-date; they have a better chance of avoiding illness in a home.
+Kittens and puppies under 8 weeks old must go to foster until they are altered and their vaccines are up-to-date; they have a better chance of avoiding illness in a home.
 Pets with medical needs recover and heal better in a home.
 Pets that need one-on-one socialization will receive personal attention in a home.
 Pets that are approaching the end of life deserve to spend their final days in a home.

 Is it expensive?

 Afraid you’ll get attached?

-There’s no shame in foster failing!
-However, many of our foster parents find joy in sending their foster pets into new homes; there’s nothing like seeing your foster find their fur-ever home!
+There’s no shame in what we call “foster failing!”
+However, many of our foster parents find joy in sending their foster pets into new homes, and then they are ready to help another dog or cat.

 How do you become a foster parent?

-Please fill out the application below.
+Please fill out the application.
 Our foster coordinator will be in touch to schedule a foster interview for you!